GINA MESSINA-DYSERT, Ph.D.

 - “World Church Service” in Roof, Wade Clark and Mark Juergensmeyer. (ed.)
 The Encyclopedia of Global Religions.
 Sage Publications, 2011.

-- Voices of Feminist Liberation: Writings in Celebration of Rosemary Radford Ruether, by Whitney Bauman, Emily Leah Silverman, and Dirk von der Horst (London: Equinox Publishing, 2012), reviewed in Crosscurrents, Forthcoming.
+- Voices of Feminist Liberation: Writings in Celebration of Rosemary Radford Ruether, by Whitney Bauman, Emily Leah Silverman, and Dirk von der Horst (London: Equinox Publishing, 2012), reviewed in Crosscurrents, September, 2013.

-- Weep Not For Your Children: Essays on Religion and Violence, by Lisa Isherwood and Rosemary Radford Ruether (London: Equinox, 2008), reviewed in Journal of Theology and Sexuality, Forthcoming.
+- Weep Not For Your Children: Essays on Religion and Violence, by Lisa Isherwood and Rosemary Radford Ruether (London: Equinox, 2008), reviewed in Journal of Theology and Sexuality, September, 2013.

 - Women and Redemption: A Theological History, by Rosemary Radford Ruether (Minneapolis: Fortress Press, 2011), reviewed on Feminism and Religion, October, 2011.